Marijuana-Related ER Visits Reaches Record High

 Although debated, yes marijuana like any drug can be addictive.
 Research has shown that heavy and prolonged marijuana use can alter brain circuitry.
 The main psychoactive ingredient in cannabis, THC, appears to be responsible for marijuana’s reinforcing properties and a primary contributor to marijuana addiction.3

 A cannabis use disorder can only officially be diagnosed by a medical professional, but there are signs you can look for that indicate a problem.
 Dr. Mark Calarco, National Medical Director for Clinical Diagnostics at American Addiction Centers, says “If you have a real chronic problem and it’s really impacting your quality of life and your relationships, your work, your school, your family, etc. there are inpatient treatments available”.
-Each patient at Laguna Treatment Hospital in Orange County, CA is assessed to create a personalized treatment plan for their unique needs.
+Each patient at Laguna Treatment Center in Orange County, CA is assessed to create a personalized treatment plan for their unique needs.

 Typically, treatment for marijuana addiction starts with medical detoxification.
 According to Dr. Calarco, “how long it takes to detox will depend upon how much and how often you’re using it, and of course people’s unique genetic differences.”
 If you or a loved one are suffering from cannabis addiction, get help now.